Lehenga

 The lehenga, lehnga or langa (also known as a ghagra, chaniyo, Paro, paavada, or lacha) is a form of ankle-length skirt from the Indian subcontinent.
 Different patterns and styles of traditional embroidery are used to decorate lehenga.
 Gota patti embroidery is often used for festivals and weddings.
 The lehenga, also known as the ghagra, is a traditional Indian garment that became popular in the 16th century, mainly in India, Bangladesh and Pakistan.
-The lehenga became a favorite attire for Mughal women of all ages and classes due to its royal appeal and convenience.
 The lehenga is sometimes worn as the lower portion of a gagra choli or langa voni.
 Ghagra in Hindi (also ghagro in Konknni), was also used to refer to the half slip or petticoat, a skirt worn as an undergarment below the sari.

 Indian actress Anjana Sukhani wears a bridal lehenga with gota patti embroidery, which is used extensively in weddings across the Indian subcontinent.

 Variations

 Ghagri

 The ghagri is a six-foot-long narrow skirt, the same length as the original antariya.
 This style of lehenga is still used today, and is worn by Jain nuns in India.